ccallawa/alyvix_doc/test_case_building/designer_component_tree.rst

    :class: image-boxshadow
    :alt: An empty component tree

-When Alyvix Designer is first launched, it will capture the entire screen to use as a basis for locating visual elements.
+Alyvix Designer captures the entire screen to use as a basis for locating visual elements.
 This screen capture is represented in the component tree with the capital letter :greyblock:`S` as shown above.
 Initially, before you have added any components, this *root element* will have no children.

-Also when first started, Designer will default to the first of the three available groups, indicated by the purple/red color.
+When first started, Designer will default to the first of the three available groups, indicated by the purple/red color.
 The three color sets (red, green and blue) are only intended to distinguish the three groups, and a group's elements may in fact change color if you reorder or remove one.